mt40/ios_timer/README.md

 # IOS Timer

 This experiment proves the following abilities:
-- timer can run in background
+- timer can run in foreground
-- timer can run when phone is locked
+- if app is in background (or screen is locked), a notification will appear when finishes
-- timer can play an audio when finishes in both situations above
+- timer can play any audio when finishes in both situations above
+- max tested timer duration is 15 minutes